Root Canal Treatment

 - The endodontist makes a small opening in the crown of the tooth to access into the root.
 Very small instruments and irrigation fluids are used to clean the pulp from the pulp chamber and root canals and to shape the space for filling.
 These fluids are delivered utilizing a powerful irrigation system called GentleWave.
 The minimally-invasive GentleWave procedure uses acoustic energy to activate cleaning solutions deep into the microscopic anatomy of the tooth, effectively removing tissue and debris that cause infection.

 - After the space is cleaned and shaped, the endodontist fills the root canals with a biocompatible material, usually a rubber-like material called “gutta-percha.”
 The gutta-percha is placed with an adhesive cement to ensure complete sealing of the root canals.
 At that point, either a temporary or permanent filling is placed to close the opening.
-If a temporary filling is placed, it will be removed by your dentist before the tooth is permanently restored.
+If a temporary filling is placed in our office, it will be removed by your dentist before the tooth is permanently restored.

 - If the tooth lacks sufficient structure to hold the restoration in place, your dentist or endodontist may recommend that a post be placed inside the tooth.
 Ask your dentist or endodontist for more details about the specific restoration planned for your tooth.